Joel-Haeberli/it-security-docs/docs/themes/FIDO.md

 ### FIDO2

 - **WebAuthn**
-	- Web Authentication is the protocol between the client (browser) and the relying party (server)
+	- Web Authentication is the protocol that is used for the mentioned challenge-response mechanism between
 	- Backwards compatible with legacy FIDO Universal 2nd Factor (U2F)
-- CTAP
+- Client to Authenticator Protocol (CTAP)
-	- Client to Authenticator Protocol is based on U2F
+	- This protocol is used to securely pass the WebAuthn request from the client (e.g. Browser) to the authenticator (e.g. Yubikey) and the other way around
 	- Supports USB, NFC, Bluetooth
 	- Using Bluetooth you can use your Smartphone to store the private keys on it's secure hardware.